pelmers/streetwarp-lambda/README.md

 To upload output to Azure, the program needs storage write credentials.
 Create a file `src/secret.ts` which exports an Azure storage credential object.
+It should also export 'toCDN' which turns a blob storage URL into a CDN-backed one.
+If you don't have CDN then just return the identity function.

 Example: